 - If the company is wound up or sold, after all other liabilities are settled, Kelly will have the right to 10% of any capital that remains in the business

 The most that Kelly will have to contribute towards company debts is £10, the amount she’s agreed to pay for the shares.
-Dependent on the terms of the share issue, she might pay this amount up front or, in the case of unpaid shares, at a later date.
+Depending on the terms of the share issue, she might pay this amount up front or, in the case of unpaid shares, at a later date.

 Public limited company

-Like a private limited company, ownership of a public limited company is divided into a number of shares.
+As in a private limited company, ownership of a public limited company is divided into a number of shares.
 The liability of shareholders is typically limited to the amount they have paid for their shares in the company.

 Before it can trade, a public limited company must have issued shares with a combined nominal value of at least £50,000.
 There are also other requirements, including that at least two directors and a company secretary are appointed.